by Sierra of BookYum

-Sierra, who runs Bookyum, decided to try her hand at creating this Honeydukes-featured candy after finding no real-life models that matched the description in the novels.
-What makes this peculiar-sounding treat even better is the explosive “snap” and “fizz” experience eaters enjoy on account of the addition of the sherbet, or in this instance Kool-Aid, powder.
+Sierra decided to try her hand at creating this Honeydukes candy after finding no real-life models that matched the description in the novels.
+What makes this peculiar-sounding treat even better is the explosive “snap” and “fizz” experience one enjoys from the addition of the Kool-Aid powder.
 This definitely makes for a great conversation starter and an amusing addition to any festive menu.

 After ensuring all equipment is dry, mix the powdered sugar, Kool-Aid, and baking soda together in a bowl.

-Taste your mixture at this point.
-If you wish for there to be a stronger fizz, you can add more baking soda 1/2 teaspoon at a time until you are satisfied.
-Be careful not to add too much since it can lead to a salty, baking soda taste.
+Taste the mixture.
+If a stronger fizz is desired, add more baking soda, 1/2 teaspoon at a time, until satisfied.
+Adding too much will lead to a salty, chemical taste.

-Carefully melt 4 tablespoons of coconut oil if needed.
-Coconut oil is solid at temperatures under 76F.
-So if you live at temperatures of 76F or more, the coconut oil is liquid at room temperature, and you do not need to melt it.
-If your oil is solid and you do need to melt it, you can do this by setting the closed jar in hot water, or in the microwave on low.
-It should take about 15 seconds to melt, so check often to stir and make sure the oil isn't spattering or getting too hot.
+Carefully melt 4 tablespoons of coconut oil by setting the closed jar in hot water.
+It should take about 15 seconds to melt, so check often to stir and make sure the oil isn't getting too hot.

-Add the oil to the sugar mixture 1 tablespoon at a time, stirring after each time.
-Only add enough to make the sugar the consistency of moldable "dough."
-If you add too much and it becomes sticky or wet, dust with more powdered sugar until it is workable again.
-It should feel and look almost like "Play-Doh."
+Add melted oil to sugar mixture 1 tablespoon at a time, stirring after each addition.
+Only add enough to make sugar the consistency of moldable dough.

-You can also make marbled balls with different flavors and colors.
-Just make a few different batches using different types of Kool-Aid, and when you roll your candy into balls, use some of each type of "dough" for a cool and marbled effect!
+- To make marbled candies: Make a few different batches of dough using different types of Kool-Aid/colors.
+Use some of each type of dough for a marbled effect.